-The District Counsel/Secretary, Superintendent, and Engineer are responsible for overseeing the development of the Reclamation District 2 Emergency Operations Plan.
-The District Engineer will maintain the District Flood Contingency Map which constitutes Annex A of the Plan.
-The District Counsel/Secretary, Superintendent, and Engineer are responsible for periodic review of the District Emergency Operations Plan and Annex A to determine the need for revisions or updates.
+The District Secretary and Engineer are responsible for overseeing the development of the Reclamation District 2040 Emergency Operations Plan.
+The District Engineer will maintain the District Flood Contingency Map which constitutes Annex A. The District Secretary and District Engineer are responsible for periodic review of the District Emergency Operations Plan and Annex A to determine the need for revisions or updates.